EddieHubCommunity/support/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create a bug-report to help us address errors in the repo.
+about: Create a bug report to help us address errors in the repository.
 title: ''
 labels: bug
 assignees: ''